ballerina-platform/ballerina-distribution/examples/grpc-client-bidirectional-streaming/grpc_bidirectional_streaming.md

 # gRPC client - Bidirectional streaming RPC

-The gRPC server connector exposes the gRPC service over HTTP2.
-In a gRPC bidirectional streaming scenario, the gRPC service and the client operate when each other sends a sequence of messages using a read-write stream.
-In such scenarios, the two streams operate independently.
-Therefore, clients and servers can read and write in any order.
+The gRPC client communicates with a gRPC server over HTTP2.
+A gRPC client is created by providing the endpoint url of gRPC server.
+In the bidirectional streaming scenario, Once connected, the client and the service sends message streams to each other.
+In this scenario, the two streams operate independently and therefore, clients and servers can read and write in any order.
+Use this to send multiple requests to a server and get multiple responses back.

 ## Generate the service definition